Ivy-Apps/android-guidebook/README.md

 ## Properties

-A **property** is a defining characteristic of an object or concept that implies certain logical consequences.
+A property is a set of implications defining characteristic of an object or concept.
 When an object has a property, specific conclusions follow, allowing us to precisely define its behavior or characteristics.

 ### Example 1: Square
 **Property**: Being a square.